vahidhedayati/grails-jenkins-plugin/README.md

 ###### Plugin will work with tomcat 7.0.54 + (inc. 8) running java 1.7+

 #### How to use
-once installed, you will have a new controller called jenkins, the default index action will load a form which will as a bunch of questions:

 ```
 Server to connect to : so this is the ip or hostname of your jenkins i.e. 10.1.1.2